The Greatest Showman: Release

 The Greatest Showman held its premiere on December 8, 2017, aboard RMS Queen Mary 2, while she was docked in New York City.
 The film was originally scheduled to be released on December 25, 2016, in the United States and Canada, but was moved to avoid competition with La La Land.
-The release date was pushed back a year from its original release date of December 25, 2016, to December 25, 2017, before then being moved up one week from December 25, 2017, to December 20, 2017.
+The release date was pushed back a full year from its original release date of December 25, 2016, to December 25, 2017, before then being moved up by five days from December 25, 2017, to December 20, 2017.

 As with Disney's live-action Beauty and the Beast, a sing-along version of the film was released in the United Kingdom on February 23, 2018.
 The film had a limited IMAX release on February 2, 2018.

 Marketing

 On June 28, 2017, 20th Century Fox released the first international trailer to promote the film.
 On November 13, 2017, the second trailer was released.

 On December 17, 2017, Fox televised a live performance of "Come Alive" from Warner Bros.
-Studios during its live musical special A Christmas Story Live! (which was based on fellow Pasek and Paul work A Christmas Story: The Musical).
+Studios during its live musical special A Christmas Story Live!.
 The number featured the film's stars and a cast of 150 dancers.

+In 2018, Twentieth Century Fox Home Entertainment promoted the film with The Greatest Dance with Shannon Holtzapffel, a campaign listed at the Mumbrella Entertainment Marketing Awards.

 Home media

 In the United States, the film was released via digital download on March 20, 2018, and was released on DVD, Blu-ray, and 4K Ultra HD on April 10, 2018.

 In the United Kingdom, the film was released first on digital download on April 27, 2018, while DVD, Blu-ray, and 4K Ultra HD copies went on sale on May 14, 2018.
 These versions included the sing-along version, two hours of behind-the-scenes footage, and music machine jukebox features.

+In connection with the film's DVD and Blu-ray release, Dance Australia reported that Holtzapffel led a two-minute tutorial to "The Greatest Show".
+London Theatre later noted that a tutorial was also released to celebrate International Dance Day.

 The Greatest Showman was released on the US and Canada version of Disney's streaming service Disney+ on August 14, 2020, following Disney's acquisition of 20th Century Fox in 2019.